MSc in Medical Microbiology: Career Path

 Coursework for an MSc in Medical Microbiology may vary depending on the specific program and institution, but common topics that may be covered include:

-• Medical microbiology: This course covers the basic principles of microbiology, including the structure, function, and genetics of microorganisms, as well as the role of microbes in human health and disease.
+• Medical microbiology: This course covers the basic principles of microbiology, including the structure, function, and genetics of microorganisms and the role of microbes in human health and disease.

 • Immunology: This course focuses on the immune system and how it functions to protect the body from infectious agents and other foreign substances.

-• Epidemiology: This course teaches students about the principles and methods used to study the distribution and determinants of health-related events in populations.
+• Epidemiology: This course teaches students the principles and methods to study the distribution and determinants of health-related events in populations.

 • Infectious diseases: This course covers the etiology, epidemiology, diagnosis, treatment, and prevention of infectious diseases caused by bacteria, viruses, fungi, and parasites.